 If things go wrong

-If you have a problem with a new car that you have bought, contact the seller (the garage or car dealership) so that they can put it right.
-If you cannot resolve the problem or you are not satisfied with the response, you can contact:
+If you have a problem with a new car, contact the seller (the garage or car dealership) so that they can fix the problem.
+If you can't resolve the problem or you are not satisfied with the response, you can contact:

-- Competition and Consumer Protection Commission (CCPC) – The CCPC has particular responsibility for regulating credit intermediaries (such as finance companies that offer loans).
-You can contact the CCPC for advice about consumer issues, such as faulty cars, regulation of credit intermediaries and unfair commercial practices.
+- The Competition and Consumer Protection Commission (CCPC) for advice about consumer issues, such as faulty cars, regulation of credit intermediaries and unfair commercial practices.

-- Society of the Irish Motor Industry (SIMI) – SIMI represents the motor industry in Ireland.
+- The Society of the Irish Motor Industry (SIMI) who are the representative body for the motor industry in Ireland.
 SIMI members include dealers, repairers, wholesalers, retailers and vehicle testers.
 All SIMI members must follow a code of ethics.
 It may be able to help you, through its consumer complaints mediation service.

 The CCPC website has more information about buying cars.